paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

   (C) the number of orders or directives received, combined, under this chapter for contents, reported in bands of 1000 starting with 0–999;

-  (D) the number of customer selectors targeted under orders or directives received, combined, under this chapter for contents 11 So in original.
-Probably should be followed by a comma. reported in bands of 1000 starting with 0–999;
+  (D) the number of customer selectors targeted under orders or directives received, combined, under this chapter for contents, reported in bands of 1000 starting with 0–999;

   (E) the number of orders received under this chapter for noncontents, reported in bands of 1000 starting with 0–999; and